-During fiscal 2023, the Compensation Committee granted LTIP-B awards to certain NEOs.
+During fiscal 2024, the Compensation Committee granted LTIP-B awards to certain NEOs.
 The LTIP-B awards represent PSUs having a notional value equivalent to one share of our Class A common stock for purposes of determining the number of shares underlying the award.
-Each LTIP-B award provides for a target number of PSUs that are eligible to vest, with the preliminary number of vested PSUs to be determined based on the Company's actual performance compared to its targets over the three-year performance period beginning October 1, 2022 and ending September 30, 2025.
-For fiscal 2023, the following performance metrics were used:
+Each LTIP-B award provides for a target number of PSUs that are eligible to vest, with the preliminary number of vested PSUs to be determined based on the Company's actual performance compared to its targets over the three-year performance period beginning October 1, 2023 and ending September 30, 2026.
+For LTIP-B awards granted in fiscal 2024, the following performance metrics were used: